chefgs/equinix_demos/workflow_docs/create_selfhosted_runner_workflow.md

 - Creating a new runner,
 - Copying the runner setup script, pasting it into the user_data section of the device creation step
 - Finally use the `runs-on: self-hosted` syntax in the workflow file to run the workflow on the self-hosted runner.

+---

+## Equinix-Metal-Selfhosted-Runner-Setup
+This GitHub Actions workflow is designed to create a device in a temporary project on Equinix Metal, run a self-hosted runner script for a specific GitHub repository, and optionally delete the device and the project.

+## Workflow Trigger
+The workflow is manually triggered using the workflow_dispatch event.
+It has three inputs:

+`Keep_the_Device`: Determines whether the device should be kept after the workflow runs.
+Required, default is 'true'.
+`Keep_Project`: Determines whether the project should be kept after the workflow runs.
+Required, default is 'true'.
+`Repo_Name`: The name of the repository to set up the self-hosted runner.
+Required, default is 'linktoqr'.

+## Environment Variables
+The workflow uses two environment variables:

+`PROJECT_TOKEN`: The project token, stored as a secret in the GitHub repository.
+`PROJECT_ID`: The project ID, stored as a secret in the GitHub repository.

+## Jobs
+The workflow consists of a single job, `create-self-hosted-runner`, which runs on the latest version of Ubuntu.

+This job has two steps:

+### Step 1: Create Metal Device in Project
+- This step uses the `equinix-labs/metal-device-action@main` GitHub Action to create a new device in the specified project.

+- The device is created in the '`da`' metro with the '`c3.small.x86`' plan and the '`ubuntu_22_04`' operating system.

+- The `user_data` parameter is used to provide a script that is run on the device when it is created.
+This script downloads, configures, and runs a GitHub Actions self-hosted runner for the specified repository.

+### Step 2: Delete Temporary Project & Device
+- This step uses the `equinix-labs/metal-sweeper-action@main` GitHub Action to delete the device and optionally the project.

+- The action requires an authentication token and the project ID from the environment variables.

+- The `keepProject` parameter is obtained from the `Keep_Project` input.
+If `Keep_the_Device` is set to 'false', the device will be and optionally the project will not be deleted if keep_project is set to `true`.